-How profitable a bank is has an effect on its safety and soundness.
-A bank can retain its earnings, giving a boost to its capital cushion, or use them to address problematic loans, potentially making the bank more resilient in tough times.
-Banks that are losing money, however, have less ability to do those things.
+A bank's ability to earn money affects its safety and soundness.
+Earnings can be retained by the bank, giving a boost to its capital buffer, or be used to address problematic loans, potentially making the bank more resilient in times of trouble.
+Losses, on the other hand, take away from a bank's ability to do those things.

-Return on equity, calculated by dividing net income (profit, essentially) by total equity, is one important way to measure a bank's earnings.
-Evans Bank, National Association's most recent annualized quarterly return on equity was 10.19 percent, above the national average of 9.28 percent.
+One widely used way to measure a bank's earnings is return on equity, or net income (profit, basically) divided by total equity.
+Evans Bank, National Association's most recent annualized quarterly return on equity was 9.18 percent, above the national average of 8.10 percent.

-The bank recorded net income of $5.6 million on total equity of $116.3 million for the twelve months ended June 30, 2017.
-The bank experienced an annualized return on average assets, or ROA, of 0.99 percent, below the 1 percent deemed satisfactory in accordance with industry standards and below the average for U.S. banks of 1.14 percent.
+For the twelve months ended December 31, 2017, the bank reported net income of $10.4 million on total equity of $119.3 million.
+The bank experienced an annualized return on average assets, or ROA, of 0.88 percent, below the 1 percent deemed satisfactory in accordance with industry standards and below the average for U.S. banks of 1.00 percent.